 Unfortunately, CMS is no longer maintaining these files.
 For enrollment after 2012, we are relying on annual files CMS has made available here: CMS Program Statistics and specifically using Part B Total enrollment numbers listed on each year’s AB9 Table.

-Here are the last ten years of data.
+Here are the last twelve years of data.
 To obtain all years of available data, please see the EXCEL and other data type links below.
 We anticipate updating these files annually.

 |YEAR||Medicare Part B Enrollment|